DataDog/build-plugins/packages/tests/README.md

             // Use a custom plugin to intercept contexts to verify it at the moment they're used.
             customPlugins: (opts, context) => {
                 const bundlerName = context.bundler.fullName;
-                // Freeze the context here.
-                initialContexts[bundlerName] = JSON.parse(JSON.stringify(context));
+                // Freeze the context here, to verify what's available during initialization. initialContexts[bundlerName] = JSON.parse(JSON.stringify(context));
                 return [];
             },